cdfoundation/cdf-landscape/README.md

   * [Vulnerability reporting](#vulnerability-reporting)
   * [Adjusting the Landscape View](#adjusting-the-landscape-view)

 This landscape is intended as a map to explore various tools and services that support a continuous delivery-oriented software environment from individual process steps to full pipeline orchestration, and also shows the member companies of the LF Continuous Delivery Foundation.
-It is modelled after the Cloud Native Computing Foundation (CNCF) [landscape](https://landscape.cncf.io) and based on the same open source code.
+It is modeled after the Cloud Native Computing Foundation (CNCF) [landscape](https://landscape.cncf.io) and based on the same open source code.

 ## Current Version